We featured Caroline & Simen's Star Wars proposal, now you get to see their wedding and hear this autistic bride's wedding story!

 We are all for gender role reversal, equality and feminism, so we took some hilarious photos!
 We also took each other's surnames.
 His family's surname is actually his mother's, which I think is pretty cool.

-Any wedding planning advice for Offbeat Bride readers?
+Any wedding planning advice for Offbeat Wed readers?